Skip to code content (skip section selection)

 (4) Recording.
 All disciplinary hearings must be audibly recorded.

 (5) Refusal to Attend or Participate.
-The refusal of people in custody to attend or participate in their hearing must be videotaped or audiotaped and made a part of the hearing record.
+The refusal of people in custody to attend or participate in their hearing or waiver of legal representation or advocacy must be videotaped with audio and made a part of the hearing record.

 (6) Rights of the Person Charged.
 The Hearing Adjudicator shall advise the person charged of the following rights at the hearing, which must also be set forth in the notice of infraction:

-(i) The right to legal representation: People charged with any infraction that could result in a placement in RMAS Level 1 or 2 have the right to legal representation at their disciplinary hearing.
+(i) The right to legal representation.
+People charged with any infraction that could result in a placement in restrictive housing have the right to legal representation at their disciplinary hearing.
 If a person eligible for legal representation appears at a hearing unrepresented, the Department shall inform the person that they have the right to adjourn the hearing so they can engage a legal representative.

 (ii) The right to appear: The person charged has the right to appear personally unless the right is waived in writing or the person refused to attend the hearing.